-Term Description Call-off Either mini competition or direct call-off from a collaborative framework using framework conditions CGPSS Scottish Government Central Government Procurement Shared Service Collaborative Frameworks A collaborative framework is a framework which has been awarded to meet the needs of a number of public sector organisations.
+Term Description Call-off Either mini competition or direct call-off from a collaborative framework using framework conditions.
+CGPSS Scottish Government Central Government Procurement Shared Service.
+Collaborative Frameworks A collaborative framework is a framework which has been awarded to meet the needs of a number of public sector organisations.
 Community Benefits Contractual requirements which deliver a wider social benefit in addition to the core purpose of the contract.
 In particular, requirements in relation to targeted training and employment outcomes.
-Contract spend Spend which is compliant with Care Inspectorate procurement governance Living Wage National minimum wage for workers aged over 25 Non contracted Spend not linked to a formal contract which is recorded on the contract register Own contracts Contracts advertised and awarded by the Care Inspectorate Procurement Cluster Group Group of Scottish Public Sector bodies of differing sizes who meet to discuss best practice, new developments and procurement plans.
+Contract spend Spend which is compliant with Care Inspectorate procurement governance.
+Living Wage National minimum wage for workers aged over 25.
+Non contracted Spend not linked to a formal contract which is recorded on the contract register.
+Own contracts Contracts advertised and awarded by the Care Inspectorate.
+Procurement Cluster Group Group of Scottish Public Sector bodies of differing sizes who meet to discuss best practice, new developments and procurement plans.
 This facilitates the development of procurement capability within the Scottish Public sector.
-Procurement spend Spend which is influenced by Procurement governance arrangements Public Contracts Scotland (PCS) Public procurement advertising portal where contract notices and awards are published.
+Procurement spend Spend which is influenced by Procurement governance arrangements.
+Public Contracts Scotland (PCS) Public procurement advertising portal where contract notices and awards are published.
 Regulated procurement Procurement seeking offers in relation to a contract with a value of £50,000 or over.
 Real Living Wage Living wage calculated to be sufficient to provide the necessities and comforts essential to an acceptable standard of living.
 Applies to all workers over the age of 18.
-Supported Business A supported business' primary aim is the social and professional integration of disabled or disadvantaged persons.
-At least 30 per cent of the employees of those businesses should be disabled or disadvantaged.
+SME The usual definition of small and medium sized enterprises (SMEs) is any business with fewer than 250 employees.